 The most intimate portrait of the Kanesville stay is from the son and daughter-in-law of Oliver's former associate in the First Presidency, Frederick G. Williams.
-Henrietta Williams was recovering from her first childbirth eight days previously and remembered the absenee of her mother-in-law and husband to attend the conference at which Oliver spoke and the fact that "after that meeting the Cowderys stayed at our house."
-This included the family group: "Oliver, his wife and daughter Maria, only child living."27 What impressed Ezra Williams most about the former priesthood leader was "the humble spirit, the realization of what he had lost by leaving the Church."28

-The above witnesses to the fact of Oliver's return and solid reaffirmation of his testimony are a fair sampling of the sources that demonstrate these events beyond reasonable question.
-This was aetually the crescendo of an eventful career, for his chronie illness restricted his activity and then terminated his life only 16 months after the reconciliation at Kancsville.
-Whitmer concisely summed up this closing period: "In the winter of 1848, after Oliver Cowdery had been baptized at Council Bluffs, he came back to Richmond to live, and lived here until his death, March 3, 1850,"29
+Henrietta Williams was recovering from her first childbirth eight days previously and remembered the absence of her mother-in-law and husband to attend the conference at which Oliver spoke and the fact that "after that meeting the Cowderys stayed at our house."
+This included the family group: "Oliver, his wife and daughter Maria, only child living."27 What impressed Ezra Williams most about the former priesthood leader was "the humble spirit, the realization of what he had lost by leaving the Church."28 mation of his testimony are a fair sampling of the sources that demonstrate these events beyond reasonable question.
+This was actually the crescendo of an eventful career, for his chronie illness restricted his activity and then terminated his life only 16 months after the reconciliation at Kanesville.
+Whitmer concisely summed up this closing period: "In the winter of 1848, after Oliver Cowdery had been baptized at Council Bluffs, he came back to Richmond to live, and lived here until his death, March 3, 1850."29